The PERFECT Jordan Itinerary; How To Spend 7 Days in Jordan

 On your city tour, make sure to include the Amman Citadel (3JD to enter – $4) – home to the Roman Temple of Hercules, Hercules hand the citadel ruins.
 All dating back to the 2nd century AD!
 The Amman Citadel is also the site of Jordan Archaeological Museum, which is home to a collection of artefacts from the Citadel and other Jordanian historic sites (not my scene personally.
 But if you have the Jordan Pass, it’s included)

 From there, you can walk for 30 minutes or so down the steps all the way to the Roman Amphitheatre (2JD to enter – $3).
 The Roman Theatre is a 6,000-seat, 2nd-century Roman theatre and after you get your ticket, you can climb all the way to the top.

-*TOP TIP: Go for a coffee or bite to eat in the charming Amman Pasha Hotel nearby, the rooftop patio is cheap and offers a great view of the ampitheatre.
+Go for a coffee or bite to eat in the charming Amman Pasha Hotel nearby.
+The rooftop patio is cheap and offers a great view of the amphitheatre.
 Say hi to all the hotel pets for me!

 Now, it’s time to get to Jerash for the afternoon.
 There are 2 options to get from Amman to Jerash:

 - Private Taxi.
 I took this option to get there.
 It costs around 10JD one way ($15) but it’s tough to find one back sometimes, so you can rent from Amman to drive you, wait and drive back for about 40JD ($55)

 - Bus.
 I took this option back.
 Only costs 1JD!
 But you have to get to Tarbabour station, that’s where the bus from Jerash leaves.
 To get to Tarbabour station you can take a shared taxi or Uber.
 There is no timetable for the bus to Jerash, it goes when it’s full.